furynet/fury-1/docs/features/bank.md

     fury tx bank send [A] [B] [10fury] --fees=0.3fury --chain-id=fury
     ```

-    GRIDhub supports multiple tokens in circulation, and in the future GRIDhub will be able to include multiple tokens in one transaction.
+    FURYhub supports multiple tokens in circulation, and in the future FURYhub will be able to include multiple tokens in one transaction.

 3. Sign transactions generated offline

-    To improve account security, GRIDhub supports offline signing of transactions to protect the account's private key.
+    To improve account security, FURYhub supports offline signing of transactions to protect the account's private key.
 In any transaction, you can build an unsigned transaction using the flag --generate-only.
 Take transfer transaction as an example:

     ```bash
     fury tx bank send [from_key_or_address] [to_address] [amount]  --fees=0.3fury --generate-only